oroinc/documentation/user/storefront/account/my-profile/index.rst

 * **All consents are obtained through explicit actions**

-  The check boxes next to consents are never pre-selected and you can opt in only by explicitly clicking **Accept** under the consent.
+  The checkboxes next to consents are never pre-selected and you can opt in only by explicitly clicking **Accept** under the consent.

   .. image:: /user/img/storefront/profile/explicit_accept_consent.png